Graphic of people pole-vaulting to get to a flag

 “Challenges will always be present.
 What matters is how you deal with them.”

 As an ultra-runner, Kevin knows all about resilience.
-Running teaches him persistence and no goal is reached without pain.
+Running teaches him persistence and pain accompanies every goal.

 “You just need to start.
 It's one mile at a time, one step at a time and you just put one foot in front of the next."